 Discovering your Property (Interactive Map)

 Goals and Objectives

-Whether you want to grow trees as an investment, vegetables to eat, wildflowers for beauty and pollination or grow big deer for hunting, having an overall goal or multiple goals defined for your woodlands is the first step in properly managing your property.
+Whether you want to grow trees as an investment, vegetables to eat, wildflowers for beauty and pollination or to grow big deer for hunting, defining an overall goal or multiple goals is the first step in properly managing your property.

-There are three main practices used to obtain the goal of timber management: Tree planting, harvesting, and prescribed burning.
-These can also be used for other goals such as great aesthetics, pollinator production, riparian habitat, and Streamside Management Zone (SMZ) protection and wildlife habitat.
-The documents below provide a printable description of tree planting, timber harvesting, and prescribed fire use on your land.
+There are three main practices used to obtain timber management goals: tree planting, harvesting, and prescribed burning.
+These practices may also be used for other goals, such as aesthetics, pollinator production, riparian habitat, and Streamside Management Zone (SMZ) protection and wildlife habitat.
+The documents below provide a printable description of tree planting, timber harvesting, and prescribed fire.

 - Tree Planting Recommendations